jbacus/deepdesign/Documents/Deep Design Practices/practice of critique.md

-A practice of critique is one in which the designer regularly submits their work for review and testing by peers, by users, by stakeholders
+A practice of critique is one in which the designer regularly submits their work for review and testing by peers, by users, by stakeholders, all of whom are engaging full critical thinking skills.

+## Feedback

 [[hegelian antithesis]]